Residents rotate through many of the clinical sites that comprise the Cambridge Health Alliance.

-Residents rotate through the Lewis 2 Unit at The Whidden Hospital during their Inpatient Geriatric Psychiatry rotation in the PGY1 year.
-Residents return to WH for 3 months (of a total 6 months) of Inpatient Adult Psychiatry in the PGY2 year.
+PGY-1 residents rotate through the Lewis 2 Unit at The Whidden Memorial Hospital during their Inpatient Geriatric Psychiatry rotation.
+PGY-2 residents return to the Whidden Memorial Hospital for three months of Inpatient Psychiatry.

-Outpatient (PFP) therapy cases in the PGY2 year and all patients in the PGY4 year are seen at the Macht Building, which is located on the campus of The Cambridge Hospital.
+Outpatient therapy cases in the PGY-2 year and all patients in the PGY-4 year are seen at the Macht Building, which is located on the campus of the Cambridge Hospital.
 Grand Rounds and various didactic seminars occur in the Macht Building.
-The Outpatient Child & Adolescent Psychiatry experience is also at Macht.

 The Central Street Health Center, [simply called “Central Street”], is where CHA residents spend the rest of their outpatient psychiatry time.
-PGY1 residents spend part of their Community and Acute Psychiatry month in the ACS Team, serving patients with severe mental illness at Central Street.
-All of the Outpatient Psychiatry experience in the PGY3 year occurs at Central Street.
-Here, residents work in multi-disciplinary teams along with Attending psychiatrists, psychologists, nurse practitioners, social workers, and trainees of other mental health disciplines.
+PGY-1 residents spend part of their Community and Acute Psychiatry month in the Health Integration Program (HIP) team, serving patients with severe mental illness at Central Street.
+Almost all of the Outpatient Psychiatry experience in the PGY-3 year occurs at Central Street.
+Here, residents work in multi-disciplinary teams along with attending psychiatrists, psychologists, nurse practitioners, social workers, and trainees of other mental health disciplines.
 The nationally acclaimed Victims of Violence (VOV) program, which serves patients who have experienced abuse and other forms of trauma, and the Political Asylum Conferences are also located at Central Street.
 Residents can elect to work with attendings from Primary Care Medicine and Psychiatry to perform clinical evaluations for presentation at asylum hearings.

-In their PGY3 year, residents have the option to complete their 6-month Outpatient CL rotation at the Dana Farber Cancer Institute, another affiliate of Harvard Medical School, located in the Longwood Medical Area.
+In their PGY-4 year, residents have the option to do a six-month elective rotation at the Dana Farber Cancer Institute, another affiliate of Harvard Medical School, located in the Longwood Medical Area.
 Here, residents have the opportunity to work with oncology patients who also have psychiatric needs, incorporating psychopharmacological and psychotherapeutic modalities.

-PGY3 residents may also elect to complete their Outpatient CL rotation at the Zinberg HIV Clinic, one of the first of its kind in the nation to combine primary care with outpatient psychiatric services in a “Medical Home” model.
+PGY-4 residents also have the option of a six-month elective rotation at the Zinberg HIV Clinic.
+The clinic is one of the first of its kind in the nation to combine primary care with outpatient psychiatric services in a “Medical Home” model.
 Here, residents work intimately with primary care physicians, nurse practitioners, social workers and nurses in a multi-disciplinary team to provide comprehensive medical and psychiatric care to patients living with HIV/AIDS and those at high risk of infection.

-PGY-2 residents spend 3 months at the Massachusetts Mental Health Center, a Department of Mental Health facility associated with the Department of Psychiatry at the Beth Israel Deaconess Medical Center.
-Working along PGY-2 residents from the Longwood Psychiatry Residency Program, residents rotate on either a DBT focused or CBT focused partial hospitalization program with severely and persistently mental ill patients.
+PGY-2 residents spend three months at the Massachusetts Mental Health Center, a Department of Mental Health facility associated with the Department of Psychiatry at the Beth Israel Deaconess Medical Center.
+Working along with PGY-2 residents from the Harvard Longwood Psychiatry Residency Program, residents rotate on either a DBT focused or CBT focused partial hospitalization program with severely and persistently mental ill patients.